Utahraptor: Predatory behavior

-Kirkland et al. noted that given the huge size of Utahraptor, it was not as fast as Deinonychus and Velociraptor, instead, it would have had a similar speed to the contemporary iguanodonts, and being faster than sauropods.
-Additionally, the thickness of the tibia indicates that the animal had a significant leg force in order to kill prey.
-It was also suggested that dromaeosaurids such as Velociraptor and Deinonychus, relied on their hand claws to handle prey and retain balance while kicking it, contrary to this, Utahraptor with much greater weight, may have been able to deliver kicks without the risk of losing balance, freeing the hands and using them to dispatch prey.
+Kirkland and colleagues noted that given the large size of Utahraptor, it was not as fast as Deinonychus and Velociraptor; instead, it would have had a similar speed to the contemporary iguanodonts, though would have been faster than sauropods.
+Additionally, the thickness of the tibia indicates that the animal possessed a significant leg force in order to kill prey.
+It was also suggested that lighter dromaeosaurids such as Velociraptor and Deinonychus relied on their hand claws to handle prey and retain balance while kicking it; in contrast to this, the heavily built Utahraptor may have been able to deliver kicks without the risk of losing balance, freeing the hands and using them to dispatch prey.

-According to paleontologist Gregory S. Paul, Utahraptor was not particularly fast and would have been an ambush hunter that preyed on large dinosaurs such as the contemporary iguanodonts and therizinosaurs it shared its environment with.
+According to Gregory S. Paul, Utahraptor was not particularly fast and would have been an ambush hunter that preyed on large dinosaurs such as the contemporary iguanodonts and therizinosaurs.
 Its robust build and large sickle claw indicate it was well suited to hunting such prey.
-Like other dromaeosaurine dromaeosaurids, it may have also relied heavily on its jaws to dispatch prey—more so than other types of dromaeosaurids, such as velociraptorines.
+Like other dromaeosaurine dromaeosaurids, it may have also relied heavily on its jaws to dispatch prey, more so than other types of dromaeosaurids, such as velociraptorines.

 Social behavior

-In 2001, Kirkland et al, pursued a graduate student's discovery of a bone protruding from a 9-ton fossil block of sandstone in eastern Utah.
-It was determined to contain the bones of at least seven individuals, including an adult measuring about 4.8 m, four juveniles and a hatchling about 1 m long.
-Also fossilized with the predators are the remains of at least one possible iguanodont herbivore.
-Kirkland speculated that the Utahraptor pack attempted to scavenge carrion or attack helpless prey mired in quicksand, and were themselves mired in the attempt to attack the herbivore.
+In 2001, Kirkland and colleagues pursued a graduate student's discovery of a bone protruding from a 9-ton fossil block of sandstone in eastern Utah.
+It was determined to contain the bones of at least seven individuals, including an adult measuring about 4.8 m, four juveniles, and a hatchling about 1 m long.
+Also fossilized with the Utahraptor pack are the remains of at least one possible iguanodont.
+Kirkland speculated that the Utahraptor pack attempted to scavenge carrion or attack helpless prey mired in quicksand, and were themselves mired in the attempt to feed on the herbivore.
 Similar sites such as the Cleveland-Lloyd Quarry and California's La Brea Tar Pits house such predator traps.
 Examination of the fossils are ongoing after a decade of excavation, but if Kirkland is correct, it may be one of the best-preserved predator traps ever discovered.
 The fossils may further reveal aspects into the behavior of Utahraptor, such as whether it might have hunted in groups like Deinonychus was believed to have done.
 Whether all the Utahraptor individuals were mired simultaneously or were drawn in, one-by-one is unclear.
 Further examination of the block suggests that the number of Utahraptor remains may be double the amount previously assumed.

-While dinosaur behavior can only be theorized, it was later discovered in 2020 that Deinonychus may not have had complex social behavior seen in some pack-hunting animals alive in the modern era, based on differing dietary preferences in adults and juveniles indicating they did not live in long-term family groups.
-It is unknown if this lack of complex, cooperative social behavior also extended to Utahraptor.
+While dinosaur behavior can only be theorized, it was later discovered in 2020 that Deinonychus may not have practiced mammal-like pack hunting, based on differing dietary preferences in adults and juveniles.
+Despite this, the authors stated that gregariousness was still possible for Deinonychus due to the lack of spatial separation between adults and juveniles.
+Additionally, the discovery of Utahraptor in the mud-trap implies it exhibited a degree of post-nestling care and gregariousness.